 What to Expect

 You will be joining underwater photographer Karim Iliya as he guides you each day to have up close encounters with humpback whales.
 There is no requirement for SCUBA or Freediving certifications.
 We will be snorkeling and freediving with the whales.
 We keep groups small so you will have optimal time in the water as well as a variety of experiences with the whales.
 For example you may see baby humpbacks with mothers, juvenile whales, singers, males competing for mating rights as well as many other encounters.
 We will spend time all together, eating, swimming, and staying in a large home.
-Rooms for each person are private.
 However, if you would like to share a room with a friend or partner this can be easily arranged.
-The house has a total of 7 rooms, 4 bathrooms, private garden and several common areas to hang out, work, relax, or exercise.
+The house will vary depending on the trip you have signed up for.
+Each house will have several rooms, bathrooms, wifi, and several common areas to hang out, work, relax, or exercise.

 Below you will find a basic schedule of the trip.
 Keep in mind that the "rest day" always fall on a Sunday, so the itinerary may vary from trip to trip.
 We provide transport, food, and housing during your stay.
 We do our best to accommodate each individual during your stay with us.